Georgia Field Sobriety Tests

 Aside from the physical assumptions in FSTs, it is important that the suspect understands what the officer is requesting.
 If needed, the officer should demonstrate the task he is demanding you complete.
 This is particularly important if there are any language barriers.

 A DUI charge does not equal a DUI conviction.
-Contact the attorneys at Head, Thomas, Webb & Willis to discuss your DUI charge.
+Contact the attorneys at Kohn & Yager to discuss your DUI charge.
 We handle cases like yours everyday.
 In many instances DUI charges can be completely dropped!
 We’re ready for your case.